PLANT CONSERVATION ALLIANCE

 PCA Non-Federal Cooperator Committee

 The PCA Non-Federal Cooperator Committee represents the interests and ideas of various organizations such as botanic gardens, universities, educational groups, state agencies, businesses, professional societies, trade associations, native plant societies, and garden clubs.
 The PCA Non-Federal Cooperator Committee partners with the PCA Federal Committee and others to advance plant conservation, promote native plant community restoration, and conduct botanical conservation science.
 The PCA Non-Federal Cooperator Committee is chaired by Dr. Kayri Havens, Ecology and Conservation Senior Scientist at the Chicago Botanic Garden.

 The Plant Conservation Alliance holds bi-monthly meetings as an open forum for anyone interested or working in plant conservation.
-The meeting takes place in the Washington DC metropolitan area and is available remotely as a live webinar.
+The meeting takes place remotely as a live webinar.
 There is a roundtable for attendees to share relevant events, a presentation and discussion on plant conservation related work by a guest speaker, as well as updates from each of the PCA working groups and committees.
-Regular attendees include representatives from the PCA Federal agencies and from Cooperating organizations; however anyone is welcome to attend this meeting.
+Regular attendees include representatives from the PCA Federal agencies and from Cooperating organizations.
+Anyone is welcome to attend this meeting.

-Or, join the PCA listserv to learn about upcoming PCA meetings as well as announcements and discussions on native plant conservation.
+Or join the PCA listserv to learn about upcoming meetings as well as announcements and discussions.

 For Federal agencies, joining in the Plant Conservation Alliance's Federal Committee requires signing the Memorandum of Understanding.